thefrontside/frontside.com/src/blog/2022-03-24-testing-backstage-catalog-ingestors.md

 ### Assertions Made Simple

-Now that the server process is running, how can you make assertions against it that will be fast and reliable?
-Ideally, assertions should be as simple, fast, and reliable as if you were unit testing a pure synchronous function.
+Now that the server process is running, how can you make reliable assertions against it?
+Ideally, assertions should be as simple, fast, and predictable as if you were unit testing a pure synchronous function.

 The problem, of course, is that, unlike a pure function, a server is a kinetic mass of state that is in continuous flux.
 Nevertheless, if you wait long enough, its internal motion will carry it to the point where we will reliably observe the state you expect to see, which is to the presence of the artist lookup service in the Catalog.
 Now is when the "wait a while" comes into play.
 The main question is, how long should the test wait?